felleg/felleg.gitlab.io-backup/content/reads/read-48-remote-not-distant.md

 ---

-**Top 15 quotes** that stuck out to me:
+# :star: Star quotes:

-1. When fearful CEOs talk about workplace culture, they're really talking about workplace control. (p.
-39)
+1. (p.
+39) When fearful CEOs talk about workplace culture, they're really talking about workplace control.
+1. (p.
+43) "Are you open to maximizing the benefits of a remote environment even if it means your role feels less important, for example by letting team members co-create the new culture rather than dictating the terms yourself?"
-2. The office is the new offsite. (p.
-43)
+1. (p.
+43) The office is the new offsite.
+1. (p.
+44) The new office should include:
+    - The library, a quiet space for deep work and research
+    - The plaza, a kitchen and lunchroom to socialize with colleagues
+    - The avenue, a transitional space for passing with the potential for casual collaboration
-3. A crisis is a spotlight.
-It's a moment to demonstrate your values and lead by example. (p.
-69)
+1. (p.
+69) A crisis is a spotlight.
+It's a moment to demonstrate your values and lead by example.
-4. Your culture is the behavior you reward and punish. (p.
-81)
+1. (p.
+81) Your culture is the behavior you reward and punish.
-5. What you ignore, disregard, turn a blind eye to, or sweep under a carpet becomes the things you implicitly endorse. (p.
-86)
+1. (p.
+86) What you ignore, disregard, turn a blind eye to, or sweep under a carpet becomes the things you implicitly endorse.
+1. (p.
+87) Your culture is determined by what people perceive to be the behaviors you reward and punish.
+Not what you *actually* reward and punish.
+Not what you *say* you reward and punish.
+1. (p.
+88) Culture is how people behave when no one is looking.
+1. (p.
+88) Doing the right thing for the wrong reasons doesn't work.
+   People can tell the difference.
+1. (p.
+91) When an organization says "yes" to everything, they are saying "no" to what really matters.
+1. (p.
+95) Your culture is defined by what you say yes and no to.
+1. (p.
+100) Subcultures are not silos but specific manifestations that feed off each other.
+1. (p.
+105) Feeling rejected by our social system feels a lot like dying.
-6. In the new reality, leaders need to recreate "How did X activity help the teams in the old reality" rather than the activity itself.
-Avoid blindly copy-pasting past practices. (p.
-107)
+1. (p.
+107) Avoid copy-pasting past practices into a new reality.Leaders need to recreate "How did X activity help the teams [in the old reality]" rather than the activity itself.
-7. Trust is built between two people.
-Psychological safety is created by the team. (p.
-108)
+1. (p.
+109) Trust is built between two people.
+Psychological safety is created by the team.
-8. Break the Golden Rule: don't treat people how *you* want to be treated.
-Instead, follow their "washing instructions." (p.
-119)
+1. (p.
+119) Break the Golden Rule: don't treat people how *you* want to be treated; instead, follow their "washing instructions."
-9. Rather than assuming that people agree when they stay silent, infer that they don't. (p.
-128)
+1. (p.
+128) Rather than assuming that people agree when they stay silent, infer that they don't.
+1. (p.
+130) Reframe "bad news" as data.
+1. (p.
+132) Mistakes are stepping stones, not disasters.
+1. (p.
+136) A prompt that gives people permission to come up with wild
+   ideas: "Ideas that could get you fired."
+1. (p.
+140) The research is clear: Telling others what they should improve actually *hinders* learning.
+1. (p.
+146) Use feedback to jump into the future rather than being stuck in the past.
+Replace "feedback" with **feedforward**.
+1. (p.
+148) Assume confusion over conspiracies.
-10. Sometimes, the best help you can offer is your silence.
+1. (p.
+151) Sometimes, the best help you can offer is your silence.
    Don't rush to provide a solution.
-Just listen. (p.
-151)
+Just listen.
+1. (p.
+174) Mistakes are goldmines.
-11. If you're always in work mode, the time you're supposed to use to unwind ends up contributing to more burnout. (p.
-194)
+1. (p.
+194) If you're always in work mode, the time you're supposed to use to unwind ends up contributing to more burnout.
-12. The people who are more supportive of fully returning to the physical office are those who were successful in that environment.
+1. (p.
+196) The people who are more supportive of fully returning to the physical office -- & watercooler conversations -- are those who were successful in that environment.
+There's zero academic evidence about the effectiveness of watercooler conversations.
-    (p.
-196)
+1. (p.
+201) The six work modes for distributed teams:
+   - Focus
+   - Deep collaboration
+   - Regular collaboration
+   - Learning
+   - Unplug
+   - Casual collaboration
+1. (p.
+211) Deep work should be the majority of a knowledge worker's work.
-13. Anything that requires more than 50 minutes should be treated as a workshop, not a meeting. (p.
-218)
+1. (p.
+218) Any gathering that requires more than 50 minutes should be treated as a workshop, not a meeting.
+1. (p.
+222) All status meetings should become asynchronous.
+1. (p.
+247) Treat people the way you want them to behave (like adults)
+1. (p.
+249) Rewards, by their very nature, narrow our focus.
+They concentrate the mind.
+1. (p.
+254) Assume miscommunication over malice.
+1. (p.
+276) We don't need heroic leaders.
+We need human beings who take care of people.
+1. (p.
+278) As a leader, you can't be both a player and a coach.
+Trying to be both is bound to fail.
-14. Transparency is not about sharing everything, but about not hiding what people need to know (p.
-289)
+1. (p.
+289) Transparency is not about sharing everything but about not hiding what people need to know.
-15. The biggest mistake companies make is defining their hybrid work model based on the pains, not the gains, of remote work. (p.
-296)
+1. (p.
+296) The biggest mistake companies make is defining their hybrid work model based on the pains, not the gains, of remote work.